ainsleyclark/squidge/README.md

 # Squidge

-is a **FREE** WordPress plugin, built with developers in mind, for the compression and conversion of images using `jpegoptim`, `optipng`, `cwebp`, and `libavif`.
+Is a **FREE** WordPress plugin, built with developers in mind, for the compression and conversion of images using `jpegoptim`, `optipng`, `cwebp`, and `libavif`.
 It’s **extremely** simple to use and is designed to increase PSI and boost rankings.

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)